Tokyo Portfolio

 Sectors such as healthcare, science and technology, and finance offer higher salaries due to the demand for specialized skills and qualifications.

-Medical professionals like doctors and specialists often command top salaries due to rigorous educational requirements and labor shortages.
+Medical professionals, such as doctors and specialists, often command top salaries due to rigorous educational requirements and labor shortages.
 Likewise, engineers and IT consultants are also most lucrative in the job market.

-On the other hand, industries such as education and retail typically offer lower average compensation compared to the national average.
+On the other hand, industries such as retail and hospitality typically offer lower average compensation compared to the national average.

 5. Profession